 We depend on the billing systems and records of the telecommunications operators to record the volume of our MVAS provided, bill our customers, collect payments and remit to us our portion of the revenues.
 We record revenues based on monthly statements from the mobile operators confirming the value of our services that the mobile operators billed to customers during the month.
 Due to our past experience with the timing of receipt of the monthly statements from the mobile operators, we expect that we may need to rely on our own internal estimates for the portion of our reported revenues and cost of revenues for which we will not have received monthly statements.
-In such instances, our internal estimates would be based on our own internal data of expected revenues and related fees from services provided.
-As a result of such reliance on internal estimates, we may overstate or understate our revenues and cost of revenues for the relevant reporting period, and may be required to make adjustments in our financial reports when we actually receive the mobile operators' monthly statements for such period.
+In such instances, our internal estimates would be based on our own internal data of expected revenues and cost of revenues for the relevant reporting period, and may be required to make adjustments in our financial reports when we actually receive the mobile operators' monthly statements for such period.
 We endeavor to reduce the discrepancy between our revenue estimates and the revenues calculated by the mobile operators and their subsidiaries; however, we cannot assure you that these efforts will be successful.
 In addition, we generally do not have the ability to independently verify or challenge the accuracy of the billing systems of the mobile operators.
 We cannot assure you that any negotiations between us and mobile operators to reconcile billing discrepancies would be resolved in our favor or that our financial condition and operating results would not be materially and adversely affected as a result.
-Historically, there has been no significant difference between our revenue estimates and the mobile operators' billing statements.
+Historically, there has been no significant difference between our revenue estimates and the mobile operators.